RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/status.md

 Returns tables of the status of all nodes, databases, and database endpoints on the cluster.

-If `issues_only` is specified, only instances that do not have an "OK" status are shown.
+If `issues_only` is specified, it only shows instances that do not have an "OK" status.

 ### Example